Virginia Hamilton: Biography

+Hamilton was born March 12, 1936 as the youngest five children and raised in Yellow Springs, Ohio.

-Hamilton's family encouraged her to read and write widely.
+Hamilton's parents, Kenneth James and Etta Perry Belle, and family encouraged her to read and write widely.
 She received a full scholarship to Antioch College but later transferred to Ohio State University.

-She met poet Arnold Adoff while living in New York City, and married him in 1960.
+She went on to study at The New School.
+She met poet Arnold Adoff while living in New York City and married him in 1960.
 The two later returned with their children to live on the farm where Hamilton was raised.
-Adoff supported the family by working as a teacher, so Hamilton spent her time writing and had two children.
+Adoff supported the family by working as a teacher, while Hamilton spent her time writing and had two children.

 In 1967, Zeely was published, the first of more than 40 books.
 Zeely was named an American Library Association Notable Book and won the Nancy Bloch Award.
 Hamilton published The Planet of Junior Brown, which was named a Newbery Honor Book and also won the Lewis Carroll Shelf Award in 1971.
 M. C. Higgins, the Great (1974) won the Newbery Medal, making Hamilton the first black author to receive the medal.
 The book also won the National Book Award, the Lewis Carroll Shelf Award, the Boston Globe–Horn Book Award and The New York Times Outstanding Children's Book of the Year.